CeeWy/alx_python/README.md

-First repository as an iSWE student
+First repository writing python as an iSWE student